Passage of women's reservation bill win for democracy and BJP's ideology too: PM Modi | Politics

 - India

-Prime Minister Narendra Modi said on Monday that without appropriate participation of women in politics, one cannot talk about inclusive society and democratic integration.
+The passage of the women's reservation bill is not only a win for democracy but for the BJP's ideology too, Prime Minister Narendra Modi said on Monday, asserting that without their proper participation in politics one cannot talk about inclusive society and democratic integration.

-Addressing a BJP event after unveiling a statue of its ideologue Deendayal Upadhyaya on his birth anniversary here, Modi said the passage of the women's reservation bill in Parliament is not only a win for democracy but also of the party's ideology.
+The women's reservation bill is an extension of Upadhyaya's ideology of integral humanism, Modi asserted, lauding him for choosing his duties to the nation above personal, family responsibilities.

+The government has been making efforts to ensure its welfare schemes' complete saturation in terms of its reach, ruling out any appeasement and selfish interest, he said.

-Our ''seva abhiyaan'' (service campaign) is a big means of social justice and this is what is true secularism, he said.
+Our ''seva abhiyaan'' (service campaign) is a major means of social justice and this is what is true secularism, the prime minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)